f-droid/fdroid-website/_posts/2023-06-16-progessive-web-client.md

 F-Droid repositories themselves are deployed like web-sites.
 So naturally it's possible to deploy this web-app into any F-Droid repository and instantly make it browse-able on the web.
-We're considering to add an option for deploying it automatically to our tools for managing F-Droid repositories.
+We're considering adding an option for deploying it automatically to our tools for managing F-Droid repositories.

 Our team also came up with experimental solution for shipping iOS apps using